ethz-randomwalk/polytopewalk/README.md

 ![ciwheels](https://github.com/ethz-randomwalk/polytopewalk/actions/workflows/ciwheels.yml/badge.svg?branch=main)

 # PolytopeWalk
 **PolytopeWalk** is a `C++` library for running MCMC sampling algorithms to generate samples from a uniform distribution over a polytope with a `Python` interface.
 It handles preprocessing of the polytope and initialization as well.
 Current implementations include the Dikin Walk, John Walk, Vaidya Walk, Ball Walk, Lee Sidford Walk, and Hit-and-Run in both the full-dimensional formulation and the sparse constrained formulation.
 Code includes facial reduction and initialization algorithms for pre-processing as well.
 Example code that samples from both real polytopes from a data set and artificial polytopes are shown in the Examples folder.
-Finally, for documentation, please visit our webpage: https://polytopewalk.readthedocs.io/en/latest/.
+Finally, for documentation, please visit our webpage: https://polytopewalk.readthedocs.io/en/latest/ and read our paper on arXiv here: https://arxiv.org/abs/2412.06629.

 ## Code Structure